 Rating Scale: 4 - Accomplished (consistent, exemplary evidence) 3 - Proficient (consistent, proficient evidence) 2 - Emergent (developing, limited evidence) 1 - Not Evident (no evidence) ident nce) IV.
 PRO IV.
-PROFESSIONALISM AND C GROWTH Midterm Final On Time & On Time & Professional: Attends field experiences on time, prepared, and with a professional appearance s on time, prepared, and with a profes ssional appearance Responds Ti Responds Timely: Responds to communications in a timely manner and meets deadlines a timely manner and meets deadlines Communica tion: Communicates professionally with and about members of the learning co Communication: Communicates professionally with and about members of the learning community in all forms, including social media Personal Iss Personal Issues: Separates personal and professional issues issues Professional Professional Conduct: Conducts oneself professionally and ethically as an educator tally and ethically as an educator Families: Co Families: Communicates with families about instruction and individual progress and engages them in student learning on and individual progress and engage es them in student learning.
-Legal Respo education fo Legal Responsibilities: Describes and abides by laws related to learners' rights and teacher responsibilities (e.g., e education for learners with disabilities, confidentiality, privacy, reporting in situations related to possible child abuse) vs related to learners' rights and teach , privacy, reporting in situations related laws related to learners' rights and teacher responsibilities (e.g., equity, appropriate ity, privacy, reporting in situations related to possible child abuse) Collaborate Collaborates: Collaborates regularly with colleagues and members of the school community to inform practice. and members of the school communit ty to inform practice.
-Receptive to Receptive to Feedback: Accepts and acts upon constructive feedback from mentors, supervisors, and administrators structive feedback from mentors, supe ervisors, and administrators Growth: Par Growth: Participates in professional learning opportunities, as appropriate uties, as appropriate Self-Reflect: each child.
-Self-Reflect: Demonstrates ability to self-reflect in a r each child. neaningful manner to improve teachin a meaningful manner to improve teaching practice and to promote positive outcomes for L. Comment Comments on Professionalism and Gr Growth Midterm Final Summary: Sum Summary: Plan of Action: ction: Plan Plan of Action:
+PROFESSIONALISM AND G GROWTH Midterm Final On Time & On Time & Professional: Attends field experiences on time, prepared, and with a professional appearance s on time, prepared, and with a professio nal appearance Responds T Responds Timely: Responds to communications in a timely manner and meets deadlines timely manner and meets deadlines Communica tion: Communicates professionally with and about members of the learning comr Communication: Communicates professionally with and about members of the learning community in all forms, including social media Personal Iss Personal Issues: Separates personal and professional issues issues Professional Professional Conduct: Conducts oneself professionally and ethically as an educator ally and ethically as an educator Families: Co Families: Communicates with families about instruction and individual progress and engages them in student learning m and individual progress and engages the hem in student learning.
+Legal Respo education fo Legal Responsibilities: Describes and abides by laws related to learners' rights and teacher responsibilities (e.g., equity, appropriate education for learners with disabilities, confidentiality, privacy, reporting in situations related to possible child abuse) /s related to learners' rights and teacher r privacy, reporting in situations related to responsibilities (e.g., equity, appropriate o possible child abuse) Collaborate Collaborates: Collaborates regularly with colleagues and members of the school community to inform practice. and members of the school community to o inform practice.
+Receptive to Receptive to Feedback: Accepts and acts upon constructive feedback from mentors, supervisors, and administrators structive feedback from mentors, supervi isors, and administrators Growth: Par Growth: Participates in professional learning opportunities, as appropriate ities, as appropriate Self-Reflect: each child. : Demonstrates ability to self-reflect in a r neaningful manner to improve teaching p Self-Reflect: Demonstrates ability to self-reflect in a meaningful manner to improve teaching practice and to promote positive outcomes for each child.
+2 Comment Comments on Professionalism and Growth owth Midterm Final Summary: Summary: ary: Plan of Action: ction: Plan of Plan of Action:

-Teacher Candidate Printed Name: Teacher Candidate Signature: Date: Supervising Practitioner: Supervising Practitioner Signature: Date: Program Supervisor: Program Supervisor Signature: Date: Time Dr. signing by family to be set to be the set of t Dinal Evaluation Description factors in the final accomment success
+Midterm Evaluation By signing below, I at Midterm Evaluation By signing below, I acknowledge participation in the midterm assessment process. cess.
+Teacher Candidate Printed Name: Teacher Candidate Signature: Date: Supervising Practitioner: Supervising Practitioner Signature: Date: Program Supervisor: Program Supervisor Signature: Date: Einal Evaluation By signing halour I admo tinal Evaluation By signing halow I adjuvulades narticination in the final assessment movaes